 If your advisory board feels stagnant—or if you're ready to elevate it to the next level—this session will provide practical, replicable tools to make it happen.

-Agriculture Division Chair, Perkins Co-Coordinator, Faculty, Fort Scott Community College
+Agriculture Department Chair, Perkins Co-Coordinator, Faculty Member, Fort Scott Community College

-Sara Sutton is the Agriculture Department Chair, Perkins Co-Coordinator, and faculty member at Fort Scott Community College.
-A proud graduate of Fort Scott Community College, she also earned her bachelor’s degree in Agriculture from Kansas State University, a master’s degree in...
+Sara Sutton is the Agriculture Department Chair, Perkins Co-Coordinator, and faculty member at Fort Scott Community College in Fort Scott, Kansas.
+A proud graduate of Fort Scott Community College, she earned her bachelor’s degree in Agriculture from Kansas State University, a master’s...
 Read More →

 Take a nostalgic look back into your childhood toy box to revisit the valuable leadership and life lessons.
 How do Lego bricks teach students about building their leadership skills through making connections?
 How can Slinky Dog demonstrate the value of patience?
 How does Lite Brite light your leadership message?